burningmantech/ranger-clubhouse-web/README-ch-form.md

 * label: The button text.
 The default text is 'Save'
 * disabled: if true, the button will be disabled.
+* onSubmit: action to call when button is clicked.
+The onSubmit action given on the ch-form statement will called if action is not given here.

 ## cancel: a Cancel button